 This is particularly useful for companies that regularly create similar products without going through the difficult CAD drafting phase.

 nanoCAD is offered as a free trial but you can keep using its freeware version however long you want.
 If you wish to use it for educational and evaluation purposes, you can use it without registering and activating it again your email address.

 But if you do wish to use it for commercial purposes, you will need to register and activate it.

 10 – Fusion 360

-Fusion 360 is another among the many CAD tools made by Autodesk that you can use for free.
-Thanks to its tailored CAD features, it is extensively used in the manufacturing industry to create 3D models.
+Fusion 360 is another among the many applications made by Autodesk that you can use for at no charge.
+Thanks to its tailored features, it is extensively used in the manufacturing industry to create 3D models.

-The main appeal of this option in our roster of best free CAD sofwatre is that it’s cloud storage-based allowing it to seamlessly run on any system irrespective of the hardware.
-Fusion 360 is a great learning tool as it’s focused on building concepts first.
+The main appeal of this option in our roster of free CAD software is that it’s cloud storage-based allowing it to seamlessly run on any system irrespective of the hardware.
+Fusion 360 is a great learning program as it’s focused on building concepts first.

 They can even test their designs to ensure that they will survive real-world conditions using one model.

-Using Fusion 360 is a costly affair for professionals or enterprises, however, students and hobbyists can use it for free.
-This free version does come with limited features though.
+Using Fusion 360 is a costly affair for professionals or enterprises, however, students and hobbyists can use it at no charge.
+This freeware version does come with limited features though.